alterfw/alter/README.md

 Feel free to help to improve Alter, you can make pull requests or improve the [documentation](https://github.com/alterfw/docs) also.

-If you make a Pull Request of a new feature, make sure to link the [documentation](https://github.com/alterfw/docs) Pull Request.
+If you make a Pull Request of a new feature, make sure to link the [documentation](https://github.com/alterfw/docs) Pull Request and to write the respective tests.

 ### Development Environment